bigbadcyborg/Autonomous-Robotics-Milestone-2-Robot-Arm-Kinematics-Physical-TurtleBot3-Navigation/README.md

 For part 2, we need you to demonstrate your ability to interface with the Physical Turtlebot by running Teleoperation, SLAM, and Navigation nodes.
 We will start by working with the robot plugged into the wall instead of using the battery.
 You need to make sure not to confuse which power adapter goes where.

+**For more information on Turtlebot 3, please refer to lab 1 and lab 2 powerpoint materials on Canvas.**

-1. Power up the turtlebot by plugging in 12V power to the turtlebot3’s front OpenCR board and turning on the power switch next to the power jack.
-The Turtlebot should power up.
+1. Power up the turtlebot by plugging in **12V power** to the turtlebot3’s front OpenCR board and **turning on the power switch** next to the power jack.
+The Turtlebot should power up. **Make sure you plug correct power supply to correct board**
 2. The green LED on the OpenCR board will light up, and the motors on the wheels and robot arm will start to feel stiff.
 3. Plug in your group’s microSD card to the micro SD extender, which is connected to the Nvidia Jetson at the back of the turtlebot.
-4. Plug in the power jack for the Nvidia Jetson.
+4. Plug in the **19v power jack** for the Nvidia Jetson.
 5. Nvidia Jetson will start to emit green light, and the lidar sensor, which is connected to the Jetson’s USB port, should start spinning.
 If not, most likely it is not reading the SD card.
-Go to step 5.
+You might need to reseat the microsd extender to jetson nx's back.
+Reseat the extender and sd card and go back to step 3.
 6. You may then interface with Nvidia Jetson by plugging in hdmi and usb c cable between Jetson and Flipbook (Laptop-like portable monitor + keyboard battery unit).

 If you suspect Jetson is not booting up, try reseating the SD card extender on the Nvidia Jetson and put the power jack back in to reboot the Jetson.
 Otherwise, you can try to bypass SD card extender and directly insert the SD card into the Jetson.